Czech Radio

 The service broadcasts throughout the Czech Republic nationally and locally.
 Its four national services are Radiožurnál, Dvojka, Vltava and Plus.
-Czech Radio operates 12 nationwide stations and another 14 regional stations.
+Czech Radio operates twelve nationwide stations and another fourteen regional stations.
 All ČRo stations broadcast via internet stream, digital via DAB+ and DVB, and part analog via terrestrial transmitters.
+It is based in Prague in a building in Vinohradská třída.